MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

 Learn more about how to [create an Apache Spark job definition](create-spark-job-definition.md) in Fabric.

 Once the SJD is created, validate dependencies:
-* Ensure using the same Spark version while creating the custom Spark pool in Fabric.
+* Ensure using the same Spark version.
 * Validate the existence of the main definition file.
-* Validate the existence of the referenced files and resources.
+* Validate the existence of the referenced files, dependencies, and resources.
 * Linked services, data source connections and mount points.

 ## Option 2: Use the Fabric API

 Follow these key steps for migration:
-* Pre-migration steps
+* Pre-migration steps.
-* Step 1: Export SJD from Synapse to OneLake (json)
+* Step 1: Export SJD from Synapse to OneLake (json).
-* Step 2: Import SJD automatically into Fabric using the Fabric API
+* Step 2: Import SJD automatically into Fabric using the Fabric API.

 ### Pre-migration steps
 The pre-migration steps include actions you need to consider before starting SJD migration to Fabric.